 15% on everything, VIP events, exclusive products and priority support.
 Only 2–5% of customers reach this tier — that exclusivity is exactly what makes it attractive.

-Retention rates vary considerably by industry: online groceries achieve 71% retention, subscription models even 84% (industry data).
-Fashion sits at 20–26%, beauty at 21–26%, electronics at 18% and furniture at just 15% repeat rate (Bluecore/Opensend).
-The average repeat customer rate in e-commerce is 28.2% (Shopify/Bluecore).
-Tiered programs are the most effective instrument for pushing these rates upward across all industries.
+Repeat rates vary considerably by industry: consumables and beauty typically reach 38–45%, while furniture and electronics tend to sit at 12–18% (Shopify).
+The average repeat customer rate in e-commerce is 28.2% (Shopify).
+Tiered programs are an effective instrument for pushing these rates upward across all industries.

 85% of consumers say loyalty programs motivate them to keep buying (Bond Brand Loyalty).
 The key lies in achievability: customers who reach the second tier within the first 90 days typically remain active significantly longer.
 Design your points system so that an average customer reaches Silver status after 3–4 purchases.